 - a.
-For additional information or technical interpretation of this Order, contact the Office of Worker Health and Safety (EH-5) at (301) 903-6456. - b.
+For additional information or technical interpretation of this Order, contact the Office for Worker Health and Safety (EH-51) at (301) 903-6456. - b.
 For technical interpretations of DOE-prescribed worker protection standards, consult the DOE Technical Information Services database, or call the DOE Response Line at (800) 292-8061. - c.
 Consult the DOE Directives Checklist for current Implementation Guides and Safety Manuals associated with this Order.
-This checklist is available from the Directives Management Team (HR-41) at (202) 586-4716.
+This checklist is available from the Office of Organization and Management (HR-6) at (202) 586-4716.

-BY ORDER OF THE SECRETARY OF ENERGY:
+BY ORDER OF THE SECRETARY OF ENERGY